weapons-and-armor

 Architectural Innovation: The Brick Gothic Fortress

-Standardized Layout and Features
+Standardized Layout and Defensive Features

-- Dansker (Latrine Tower): A singular innovation, the Dansker was a large latrine tower built on a protruding arcade or connected by a covered walkway, often located over a river or moat for sanitation.
-This kept the main castle hygienic and respectable.
+- Dansker (Latrine Tower): A singular innovation of Teutonic castle design, the Dansker was a large latrine tower built on a protruding arcade or connected by a covered walkway, often positioned over a river or moat to ensure sanitation through flowing water.
+This feature kept the main castle hygienic and reduced the risk of disease during prolonged sieges.

 The Grand Master's Palace at Malbork